MJspitta/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. Add two integers and return result
 11. Print all natural numbers from n to 98
 100. Print the n times table starting with 0
+101. Print the sum of all the multiples of 3 or 5 below 1024(excluded)